Wooly-AI/docs/docs/Quick Start/Introduction.md

 3. Flexible GPU memory and processing cycles allocation at runtime to meet pre configured SLA
 4. Tracking of Workload Resource-usage metrics
 We are calling this Unbound GPU Execution Era.

 __Note - Currently supports Pytorch applications only.
 Support for other non-Pytorch applications using CUDA like Ollama and more are coming soon.__

 __Get Started with WoolyAI Acceleration Service today!__

-WoolyAI Acceleration Service is our GPU Cloud service built on top of our CUDA abstraction layer - **WoolyStack**.
+WoolyAI Acceleration Service is our GPU Cloud service built on top of our abstraction layer for CUDA - **WoolyStack**.

 1. [Sign up for WoolyAI, and we'll send you a token.](https://woolyai.com/get-started/)
 2. [Deploy the Wooly Client Container.](./Running%20Your%20First%20Project.md)